Len Wein: Career

 DC editor Joe Orlando hired both Wolfman and Wein as freelance writers.
-Wein's first professional comics story was "Eye of the Beholder" in DC's Teen Titans #18 (Dec.
-1968), for which he co-created, with Wolfman, Red Star, the first official Russian superhero in the DC universe.
+Wein's first professional comic story was 'Eye of the Beholder' in DC's Teen Titans #18 (Dec.
+1968), in which he co-created, alongside Wolfman, Red Star—the first official Russian superhero in the DC Universe.
 Neal Adams was called upon to rewrite and redraw a Teen Titans story which had been written by Wein and Wolfman.
 The story, titled "Titans Fit the Battle of Jericho!", would have introduced DC's first African American superhero but was rejected by publisher Carmine Infantino.
 The revised story appeared in Teen Titans #20 (April 1969).

 Later that year, Wein was writing anthological mystery stories for DC's The House of Secrets and Marvel's Tower of Shadows and Chamber of Darkness.
 He additionally began writing for DC's romance comic Secret Hearts and the company's toyline tie-in Hot Wheels; Skywald Publications' horror-comics magazines Nightmare and Psycho and its short-lived Western comic books The Bravados and The Sundance Kid; and Gold Key Comics' Mod Wheels, Boris Karloff Tales of Mystery, the toyline tie-in Microbots, and the TV-series tie-ins Star Trek and The Twilight Zone.